ACupofAir/ACupofAir.github.io/README.md

 * `hugo new file_name.md` will touch file_name.md in posts/file_name.md
 ### Run Preview Local
 * `hugo serve`

-### Generate Compiledd Html Files
-* `hugo` command will generate html files in public folder
 ### Deploy to Website
-* Just push the repo to github, I will generate CI system
+* Just push the repo to github, I have generated CI system which can auto create public htmls on github.